Strider works 7 scoreless innings as the Braves complete lopsided doubleheader sweep of Mets

-NEW YORK (AP) — Spencer Strider pitched seven scoreless innings and Ozzie Albies homered as the Atlanta Braves beat the New York Mets 6-0 in the nightcap to complete a doubleheader sweep on Saturday night.
+NEW YORK (AP) — Spencer Strider pitched seven scoreless innings and Ozzie Albies homered as the Atlanta Braves beat the New York Mets 6-0 in the nightcap to complete a doubleheader sweep on Saturday.

 The Braves routed the Mets 21-3 in the opener when Albies homered and drove in six runs and Nicky Lopez added four hits — including his first homer since Sept.
 9, 2021 — and five RBIs before tossing a scoreless ninth inning.

+“You’ve got to keep your mind in the game and keep focused at all times, otherwise, the game can turn on you real quick,” Albies said “So that’s what we do, keep going hard.”

-Strider (13-4) allowed three hits and struck out six just hours after Allan Winans (1-0) worked seven scoreless inning and struck out nine on the way to his first big league win.
+Strider (13-4) allowed three hits and struck out six just hours after Allan Winans (1-0) worked seven scoreless innings and struck out nine on the way to his first big league win.

+Before Saturday, a starter for the Braves hadn’t gone seven innings since Bryce Elder on July 29.

+“It starts with your starting pitching — always, this game’s all about that,” Braves manager Brian Snitker said.
+“And when you get two (long) starts and can use three relievers in 18 innings, that’s pretty good.”

 Kevin Pillar had a run-scoring single and Marcell Ozuna hit a two-RBI double in support of Strider before Albies hit a two-run homer in the ninth inning.